slip-slap/slip-slap.github.io/_posts/pl/ruby/2017-12-08-pl-jekyll-plugin-picture-tag.md

 #### Galois
 What's the nature of a plugin?
 It is used to extend functionality of something.
-- Plugins of vim are to extend vim's functionality.
+- Plugins of vim, extending vim's functionality, are the corresponding command you can execute at the bottom of vim in the command mode.
-- Plugins of jekyll are to extend jekyll's ability.
+- Plugins of jekyll, extending jekyll's ability, are the corresponding tags in the template file, page file, etc.

 #### Reference